This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Sanction

-A prohibition against Mr Woodford in relation to any function relating to investment management involving retail investors and, more broadly, any SMF or significance influence function in relation to any regulated activity.
+A prohibition against Mr Woodford in relation to any function relating to investment management involving retail investors and, more broadly, any senior management function or significance influence function in relation to any regulated activity.

 Fines: